 It’s definitely a good thing that your ex-girlfriend still finds you physically attractive.
 That can’t hurt.
 Lust (physical attraction) can grow into attraction (romantic love) and attachment over time.

 But physical attraction itself is often not enough to overcome toxic patterns of behavior that need to be acknowledged, addressed, and fixed.

 I talk more about this in my complete guide on how to get your ex-girlfriend back.

 I’ll give you an example.

 Cheating, Lies, and Communication

-I recently worked with a client whose girlfriend left him after she discovered that he had been cheating on with with 2 other women.
-My client had gained some weight during the relationship, and she stopped having sex with him so he felt the need to cheat.
-Their core issue was communication.
+I recently worked with a client whose girlfriend left him after she discovered that he had been cheating on her with 2 other women.
+My client had gained weight during the relationship, and his girlfriend stopped having sex with him.

 Neither one of them was willing to address the problem at hand, and eventually, my client decided he needed to go outside the relationship.
 When she discovered evidence of his affair on his social media accounts (she read his messages on Facebook and WhatsApp) it went kaboom.
-She blamed him for cheating and said the trust was broken.
+Their relationship ended rather quickly.

 After the relationship ended, he started hitting the gym and watching his diet.
 He dropped almost 20 pounds and started dressing better.
 4 months after the relationship ended, he ran into his ex in person at a local club.